 Indoor positioning technology has the ability to passively and anonymously monitor all on premise devices and differentiate between authorized and unauthorized devices – alerting hospital IT staff in real-time if a rogue device is detected.
 As an extra layer, healthcare IT systems should install security software that continuously monitors their network and has automated response capabilities so that if an attack does occur, it can be quickly mitigated to prevent further network infiltration.

-Through proper implementation of indoor positioning analytics technology and location-based tools, hospitals can integrate big data with other IoT ecosystems to improve security measures and increase optimization.
+Through proper implementation of indoor intelligence technology and location-based tools, hospitals can integrate big data with other IoT ecosystems to improve security measures and increase optimization.

 Hospitals often experience crowding in emergency departments, waiting rooms and even hallways outside busy units.
 These “traffic jams” can make it difficult for hospital staff to navigate through the building, and can create obstacles when moving patients.
 A crowd may be in reaction to a dramatic event or someone causing a commotion.
 It’s crucial for hospital staff to identify these clusters in order to more effectively navigate the space or mitigate whatever issue is drawing people’s attention.